Skip to main content

 Written by Jo Cullen

-Updated over a week ago
+Updated over a month ago

 3. Menopause - Menopause is defined as the threshold at which a woman has gone 12 consecutive months without a period.
+The same symptoms my persist, worsen, or improve, and new symptoms may develop.

 Did this answer your question?